bolst/obsidian/nbolt-obs/School/COMP-4540/Ch.5 Advanced Design Techniques.md

 **Dynamic Programming** solves every smaller problem just once, and then saves the result in a table.
 The solution will be retrieved when the same subproblem is encountered later on, which avoids the redundant work of recomputing the same solution.

-Dynamic programming is typically applied to [[Optimization problems|optimization problems]].
+Dynamic programming is typically applied to [[Optimization Problem|optimization problems]].

 ## 5.1.1 Matrix-chain multiplication